-We have reviewed the accompanying interim condensed consolidated statement of financial position of Emaar Properties PJSC (the "Company") and its subsidiaries (the "Group") as at 31 March 2014 and the related interim condensed consolidated statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended and explanatory notes.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of Emaar Properties PJSC (the "Company") and its Subsidiaries (the "Group") as at 30 June 2014 and the related interim condensed consolidated statements of income and comprehensive income for the three-month and six-month period then ended, the related interim condensed consolidated statement of changes in equity and cash flows for the six-month period then ended and explanatory notes.
 Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with IAS 34 Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.